raspberrypi/picotool/README.md

 You also need to install `libusb-1.0`.

-### Linux/Mac
+### Linux / macOS

-Use your favorite package tool.
+Use your favorite package tool to install dependencies.
 For example, on Ubuntu:

 ```console
 sudo apt install build-essential pkg-config libusb-1.0-0-dev